kcadorin/ipfs-metadata/DOCUMENTATION.md

 5. `task dev-plan-all`

 **The apply is not fully working because would incur in charges on my account, a few tweaks would be needed in order to be able to apply.**

+With more time I would add a pipeline for the IaC as well, but Taskfile kinds of emulate a pipeline functioning and you can have a glance of how an actual pipeline would be done.

 ## Architecture Diagram